 What is Software testing?

 Software testing is a process to find out software bugs in a program or application.
 It can be stated that the process of validating and verifying a software program or application or product that meets the business and technical requirements.

-Let’s move to the next question,
+Now let’s move on to the next question.,

 Why is Software testing significant?

-Ways of testing!
+Types of testing!

-There are mainly 2 ways of testing:
+There are mainly 2 types of testing:

 Manual testing: Manual testing is a technique that is carried out to test the application manually and finds the defects/bugs.
 Manual testing was performed without using any automated tool or script.
 In this type, the software tester takes the role of an end-user and tests the software to identify any unexpected behavior or bug.
 There are different types of manual testing, such as:

 Software Testers use test plans, test cases, or test scenarios to test an application to ensure the completeness of testing.